0x0elliot/masterhackertool/README.md

 <h1>Purpose:</h1><br>
 I made this script to prank my friend into playing a girl moaning at the max volume.
 If he closes the script, Loopback will also be turned on which will cause the moans to reverberate.

-I will edit the file and include his reaction when he executes this.
+I will edit the file and include his reaction when I can get him to execute this script.

 <h2>Requirements:</h2>
 <br>